R v Sparrow: Aftermath

-After the Sparrow case, federal or provincial legislation may limit Aboriginal rights only if it has given them appropriate priority because Aboriginal rights have a different nature from other non-Aboriginal rights.
+After the Sparrow case, federal or provincial legislation may limit Aboriginal rights only if it has given them appropriate priority because they have a different nature from other non-Aboriginal rights.

-The "Sparrow test" has been used by many experts as a way of measuring how much Canadian legislation can limit Aboriginal rights.
+The "Sparrow test" has been used by many experts as a way of measuring how much Canadian legislation may limit Aboriginal rights.

 Typical cases of inappropriate priority include distributing hunting licences by lottery.